-You are not covered for dental care under this health coverage except those oral surgery services performed for medical conditions listed in Chapter 4: Description of Benefits under Surgery, Oral Surgery.
+You are not covered for dental care under this health coverage except for those services listed in Chapter 4: Description of Benefits.
+Included in this exclusion are dental services that are generally provided only by dentists and not by physicians.
 The following exclusions apply regardless of the symptoms or illnesses being treated:

-- Orthodontics except as described in Chapter 4: Description of Benefits under Orthodontic Services to Treat Orofacial Anomalies. - Dental splints and other dental appliances. - Dental prostheses. - Maxillary and mandibular implants (osseointegration) and all related services. - Removal of impacted teeth. - Any other dental procedures involving the teeth, gums and structures supporting the teeth. - Any services in connection with the treatment of TMJ (temporomandibular joint) problems or malocclusion of the teeth or jaws, except for limited medical services related to the initial diagnosis of TMJ or malocclusion.
+- Orthodontics except as described in Chapter 4: Description of Benefits under Other Medical Services and Supplies, Orthodontic Services to Treat Orofacial Anomalies. - Dental splints and other dental appliances. - Dental prostheses. - Maxillary and mandibular implants (osseointegration) and all related services. - Removal of impacted teeth. - Any other dental procedures involving the teeth, gums and structures supporting the teeth. - Any services in connection with the treatment of TMJ (temporomandibular joint) problems or malocclusion of the teeth or jaws, except for limited medical services related to the initial diagnosis of TMJ or malocclusion.